teks/squadron-commander/design.md

 Interstellar Navigation
 -----------------------
-Keep basic scale of 64 x 64 grid of space locations.
+Area of operations is 64 x 64 light years; later this will be configurable.
 Permit stacking of all spaceborne objects, except if some exceptional phenomena is encountered (black hole?).

-The 64x64 area is the area of operations; later this will be configurable.
 Space is 'smooth'; movement is always calculated as movement between coordinates.
 Warp travel is *always* required to move 1+ spaces; impulse drive is used to improve combat maneuvering and is necessary for orbiting and